This Mediterranean Orzo Salad is the ultimate side dish. Just toss cooked orzo with feta, veggies and fresh herbs and serve!

 This Greek orzo salad recipe is the ultimate side dish.
 I like to serve it with balsamic grilled chicken, air fryer pork tenderloin or air fryer flank steak.

-It is also a fantastic meal prep option.
-I like to serve it on a bed of arugula and top it with some protein like chicken or even air fryer tofu.
+It is also a fantastic meal prep option as a main dish.
+I like to serve it on a bed of arugula and top it with some protein like grilled chicken thighs or even air fryer tofu for a vegetarian option.

 Ingredients